Managing a Queen Cat - Breeding CatsLast updated: August 2, 2016

-Managing Queens - BreedingQueens in heat want to be treated like a queen.
+A female cat is called a queen and a queen cat in heat wants to be treated like a queen.
 When pregnant, if you do not treat them like queens, they will lose babies.
-Overall, queens are easier to breed than bitches as they are very fertile, but that is the only thing that is easier.
+Overall, queens are easier to breed than female dogs as they are very fertile, but that is the only thing that is easier.

 Queens are seasonally polyestrous, meaning they come into heat repeatedly between January and October.
 They often stay in anestrus and will not cycle at all during October, November, and December without the use of artificial light.
 If you want to keep them cycling year-round, you can use lights to maintain 10 hours minimum light per day, and at least 10 hours of darkness.